nimbly-dev/nyctripdata_project/README.md

 | **nyc_taxi_dev_postgres**    | `postgres-dev`      | 5432  |
 | **nyc_taxi_staging_postgres**| `postgres-staging`  | 5433  |
 | **nyc_taxi_production_postgres** | `postgres-production` | 5434  |

-### Documentation

-> **Note**: This guide focuses on the usage of the project and its pipelines.
-For detailed information on using Mage, please refer to the [Mage documentation](https://docs.mage.ai/introduction/overview).

 After starting the project, navigate to [http://localhost:6789/](http://localhost:6789/).
 This will take you to the Mage Dashboard, where you can manage the pipelines and view data processing workflows.